Cheap parcel delivery

 - A heavier item of 1kg or more?
 Discount courier sites are usually cheapest.
 Examples of items weighing 1kg or more include a pair of boots, a couple of hardback books or a blender.

 Again, we've tested this hundreds of times over the years, and once again there's a trend – discount courier sites usually win.
 But again, this isn't guaranteed, so check.
-And if you want your parcel collected, while discount courier sites would usually win, Royal Mail may be cheaper at the moment as it's offering free collection until Wednesday 31 January.
+And if you want your package collected, while discount courier sites used to win by default, Royal Mail is now offering free parcel collection.

 When we tested 10 examples (not taking the above Royal Mail promotion into account), we found that for parcels over 1kg, a discount courier beat Royal Mail on eight occasions.
 For example, in one of our tests we sent two cook books weighing a total of 2.1kg via standard delivery, and the cheapest courier was £6 vs £7 sent via Royal Mail.